BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

 - TR 64: AU-01 **[done]**

-   - significant events recorded
+   - Significant events recorded

  We have made use AWS' CloudTrail service to record activities being performed in our console.

  	- This displays events such as:
 		- User login, logout and unsuccessful authentication attempts
 		- Changes in access privilages
-		- creation, modification & deletion of data and many more...
+		- Creation, modification & deletion of data and many more...

 ## Attack Surface 3: Azure SQL Database
 ### Checklist:
 - TR 64: CS-03 **[done]**

   - AES encryption using Transport Data encryption

-Azure SQL database makes use of Transport Data Encyrption(TDE) which adds a layer of security to help protect data at rest from unauthorized or offline access to raw files or backups, encrypting the entire database using an AES encryption algorithm.
+Azure SQL database makes use of Transport Data Encyrption (TDE) which adds a layer of security to help protect data at rest from unauthorized or offline access to raw files or backups, encrypting the entire database using an AES encryption algorithm.

 - TR 64: IA-01 **[done]**